 Junior Counselor Youth Leadership Program

-For the second year, we are offering an additional opportunity for students entering 8th thru 10th grade.
+For the third year, we are offering an additional opportunity for students entering grades 8-10.
 This special two week session will focus on the experimental process and give older, motivated students the chance to do their own ecological research project.
 During this session campers will gain knowledge of natural history, apply the scientific process and learn how to effectively communicate what they have learned to others.

 For more information about the Cary Institute's Ecology Camp, contact Jen Rubbo at (845) 677-7600 ext.
 303 or via email at email@example.com